AppsFlyerSDK/appsflyer-unreal-plugin/docs/API.md

 ## Get AppsFlyerUID

-To receive unique AppsFlyer ID per app installation you can use this blueprint:
+Retrieve the AppsFlyer ID (unique installation Id) from the SDK.

 ### Blueprint